Author: Dr. Markus Oliver Heidak (#FORTSCHRITT Global Partner Middle East)

 Topic: Crowd Founding

-In general, the UAE has the right strategy to be attractive for young entrepreneurs as well as for venture capitalist on their search for new and promising investments.
+In general, the UAE has the right strategy to be attractive for young entrepreneurs as well as for VCs on their search for new and promising investments.

 We will keep you informed and investigate to find more promising start-ups in the Middle East.